starshyp/AI-Alexa/README.md

 ```

 ### Voice Commands
-1. launch rocket elevators
+1. "launch rocket elevators"
-2. what is going on at rocket elevators
+2. "what is going on at rocket elevators"

 #### Bonus (continue from above)
-1. what is the status of elevator {1-600}
+1. "what is the status of elevator {1-600}"
-2. how many {commercial/residential/hybrid} quotes do we have
+2. "how many {commercial/residential/hybrid} quotes do we have"
-3. how many {pending/inprogress} interventions do we have
+3. "how many {pending/inprogress} interventions are there"

 ### Notes
 - Additional API endpoints were setup